groca-sysdig/sysdig-runtime-policies-as-a-code/README.md

 }
 ```
 ## GitHub configuration
-Modify the following variable values either by changing `variables.tf` values, creating a new `.tfvars` file or use an environment variable on GitHub actions:
+Modify the following variable values either by changing `variables.tf` values, creating a new `.tfvars` file or using an environment variable on GitHub actions:

 ```
 sysdig_saas_region= ""